 While things are certainly not “business as usual,” we wanted to let you know we are here for you and are committed to providing a clean, comfortable, and safe environment.
 Our dental office follows infection control recommendations made by the American Dental Association (ADA) and the U.S. Centers for Disease Control and Prevention (CDC).
 We follow the recommendations of these agencies so that we are up to date on any new rulings or guidelines that may be issued.
 We set our standards well “above and beyond” what the American Dental Association and CDC recommend.
 We love what we do and the people we do it for.
 We are always here for you.

-Infection control has always been a top priority for our practice.
+Infection control has always been a top priority for our dental office.
 Our infection control processes are implemented so that when you receive care, it’s both safe and comfortable.
-We want to tell you about the infection control procedures we follow and the new procedures we have implemented in our practice.
+We want to tell you about the infection control procedures we follow and the new procedures we have implemented in our dental office.

 New Procedures For Our Dental Patients:

-Our office will communicate with you by phone at your appointment confirmation to ask some health screening questions.
-You’ll be asked those same questions again when you are in the office.
+Our dental office will communicate with you by phone at your appointment confirmation to ask some health screening questions.
+You’ll be asked those same questions again when you are in the dental office.

 We ask that ANY patient experiencing fever, cold, or flu-like symptoms stay home.

 We have hand sanitizer that we will ask you to use when you enter the dental office and use again after your treatment before interacting with the business area.

 We will be measuring the temperature of all patients before your appointment (with a touchless forehead thermometer).

 For now, we encourage all patients to wear their own masks into the dental office and leave their masks on until treatment commences.
 Once treatment is complete, masks are to be replaced and worn out of the dental office.